 As you can see, these advantages and disadvantages may benefit or work against you – it all depends on the business and your goals.
 A corporate lawyer can discuss these things with you, helping you narrow down exactly what business structure will work best.

 Fortunately, when it comes to corporations, there is more than one type, all of which have their own unique angle and purpose.
 Exploring these options can help you determine if one corporation type will help you reap the benefits but do so in a more strategic manner.

 Aside from being incorporated as a corporation, you may want to consider a specific type of corporation.
 Below are brief descriptions of specific corporation types.

 In a C corporation, or C corp, shareholders are taxed on their income from the corporation, and the corporation is also taxed at the entity level.
 There's no limit to the number of shareholders a C corp can have, making it an ideal structure for businesses requiring significant capital.

-There are strict eligibility rules a corporation must meet to elect S corp status.
+A corporation must meet strict eligibility rules to elect S corp status.
 The number of shareholders is limited to 100, and specific rules exist to determine shareholder eligibility.